This Small Batch of Cut-out Sugar Cookies recipe makes just 8 to 12 perfect sugar cookies and is quick and easy, with no dough-chilling time required!

 spiked hot chocolate, and a fire going in the background to keep you all cozy while you work), but you don’t have to find homes for (or accidentally eat) a mountain of cookies when you’re done.

 The cookies are easy to make (though please read the recipe notes on flour measurement before starting), with a dough that is great to work with.
-Best of all, the cookies don’t require chilling time, so between making, baking, and cooling time, you can be decorating them in about an hour.
+Best of all, the cookies don’t need to be chilled, so between making, baking, and cooling time, you can be decorating them in about an hour.

 And did I mention that they are also just plain yummy?
 Cut-out sugar cookies are not usually my cookie of choice, but these are really good.
 They’re just the right level of not-too-sweet, with crunchy edges and slightly chewy centers.
 I didn’t even bother to frost my test batches, just froze them plain, and I’ve been happily eating them right out of the freezer for weeks.
 Cover them with a bit of buttercream frosting and some sprinkles though, and they’re the ideal Christmas cookie.